Long winter, spring floods take toll on agriculture

 Depending on how long that is needed, it can add tens of thousands of dollars in costs.

 "The cows aren't going to get out to pasture," Marilyn Braithwaite, a cattle producer in the Landis area, said.
-"It means holding back [and]
+"It means holding back [and] feeding them."

 Braithwaite said her operation is not too far behind, but added "it's got to warm up."